News Releases from the Ventura County Office of Education

 Read More

-The Ventura County Office of Education is pleased to announce the winners of logo design contests for the 2019 Academic Decathlon, Mock Trial and Science Fair.
+The Ventura County Office of Education is pleased to announce the winners of logo design contests for the 2020 Academic Decathlon, Mock Trial and Science Fair.
 Nearly 150 middle and high school students from throughout Ventura County submitted entries for the contests.
-The winning design for the Academic Decathlon and Science Fair logos came from S...
+The winning design for the Academic Decathlon logo came from Morgan Conway...

 Read More